Algorithmic Pirogov-Sinai theory: Convergence of the cluster expansion

 This radius of convergence is not sharp; recall Example~\ref{ex:HC-LD2}.
 It is, however, asymptotically sharp, since $\frac{ (\Delta-1)^{\Delta-1} }{\Delta^\Delta } \sim \frac{1}{e \Delta}$ as $\Delta \to \infty$.
 For more more on zero-free regions of the hard-core partition function see~\cite{scott2005repulsive,peters2017conjecture}. \end{example}

 We cannot apply a result like Theorem~\ref{thmKP} to the outer contour model of Section~\ref{secContourModels} with weights given by~\eqref{eqouterweights}, as these weight functions generally grow exponentially in the size of a contour and its interior.
-Instead we use a standard trick in Pirogov-Sinai theory.
+Instead we use a standard trick in Pirogov--Sinai theory.

 Define the weight function

 Then we can rewrite~\eqref{eqContourPartition} as

 and now the partition function $ Z^{\varphi } (\text{int}_{\varphi'} \gamma ,z)$ inside the product can be written using~\eqref{eqContourPart3} again.
 Iterating this yields